drmichaeldouglass/MedBlend/README.md

 If you have local administrator rights to run Blender then use these instructions otherwise, use the instructions in the next section.

-Open Blender 3.5, ensuring to run Blender using administrator privalidges.
-From the Edit-->Preferences menu.
-Select "Add-ons".
-Then press install and find the medblend_0.0.1.zip file in the file explorer.
+Open Blender 5.0 or newer, ensuring to run Blender using administrator privileges when required by your OS policy.
+From the Edit-->Preferences menu, select "Add-ons", then press Install and select the MedBlend zip file.

 ![Install_1](https://user-images.githubusercontent.com/52724915/220251356-2493eb54-77b3-43de-9880-fcdd381c3b20.PNG)
 ![add_on_install](https://user-images.githubusercontent.com/52724915/226311722-c2d06900-b1db-4056-a5ce-64bf2ca490ba.png)